County Route 502 (New Jersey): Route description

 From this interchange, CR 502 continues across the Saddle River and reaches an intersection with CR 75, where the route turns south onto East Saddle River Road.
 The road intersects CR 112 and makes a sharp turn east to a junction with CR 75.
 At this point, the route becomes Wearimus Road and turns northeast before CR 112 splits to the north on Wearimus Road.
 CR 502 continues east into Washington Township as Washington Avenue, crossing CR 71 before coming to a partial interchange with the Garden State Parkway that has access to the southbound direction of the parkway.
 The road crosses CR 63 and continues through residential neighborhoods, crossing into Westwood.
 Here, the route intersects CR 110 and CR 59 before crossing New Jersey Transit's Pascack Valley Line and meeting CR 104 in the commercial downtown.
 At this point, CR 502 turns southeast onto Broadway and runs to the east of the Pascack Valley Line, passing the Westwood Station.
 The road curves east away from the railroad tracks, widening to four lanes as it comes to the CR 503 junction.
-After this, CR 502 becomes Old Hook Road and continues through commercial areas, briefly becoming a divided highway at the entrance to the Hackensack University Medical Center at Pascack Valley.
+After this, CR 502 becomes a stroad as Old Hook Road and continues through commercial areas, briefly becoming a divided highway at the entrance to the Hackensack University Medical Center at Pascack Valley.
 The road enters Emerson at the Main Street intersection and runs through the Emerson Woods Preserve area before coming into Harrington Park and intersecting CR 104.
 CR 502 crosses the Oradell Reservoir into Closter, the only road to cross the reservoir and saves drivers from having to go around it.
 It becomes High Street as it crosses CSX's River Subdivision and comes to the CR 39 junction.
 From here, the route narrows to two lanes and continues through wooded residential areas, crossing CR 505 before turning southeast and crossing CSX's Northern Running Track.
 At the CR 102 intersection, CR 502 turns south onto Closter Dock Road, with CR 104 continuing along High Street.
 The route intersects CR 41 and curves southeast onto Old Closter Dock Road, coming to a junction with CR 35 before crossing CR 501.
 At the Anderson Avenue intersection, CR 502 crosses into Alpine and continues to its eastern terminus at US 9W.